4wsm/make-post/README.md

 ## DESCRIPTION

-The jekyll_post.sh script allows you to execute Jekyll commands and open files related to your Jekyll site.
+The `make-post.sh` script allows you to execute Jekyll commands and open files related to your Jekyll site.
 It assumes the [Docker container][jekyll container] running the Jekyll image is already set up, running in deamon (server and [jekyll compose][jekyll compose] plugin installed.